Meet Our Instructors & Staff

 Renshi Michael Bunton

-1997 began my study with American Open Karate (Shuri-ryu) and obtained the rank of 3rd dan (Third degree black belt).
+In 1997, I began my study with American Open Karate (Shuri-ryu) and obtained the rank of 3rd Dan (Third degree black belt).
 American Open Karate finds its roots in Okinawan Shuri-te (karate) which was brought to America by Robert Trias, founder of Shuri-ryu.

 Other certifications I hold are in Escrima, Arnis, and Kali.